 - make hormones like oestrogen, testosterone and adrenal hormones

-- help your metabolism work efficiently, for example, cholesterol is essential for your body to produce vitamin D
+- help your work efficiently, for example, cholesterol is essential for your body to produce vitamin D

 - produce bile acids, which help the body digest fat and absorb important nutrients.